srl-labs/containerlab/docs/manual/kinds/xrd.md

 #### User defined config

 It is possible to make XRd nodes to boot up with a user-defined config instead of a built-in one.
-With a [`startup-config`](../nodes.md#startup-config) property a user sets the path to the config file that will be mounted to a container and used as a startup config:
+With a [`startup-config`](../nodes.md#startup-config) property a user sets the path to the config file that will be mounted to a container and used as a startup-config:

 ```yaml
 name: xrd